-In accordance with the Fund's Constitution, the Fund distributes its distributable income adjusted for amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
-The distributions are recognised in the Statement of changes in equity.
+The Fund distributes its distributable income in accordance with the Fund's Constitution and as determined by the Responsible Entity of the Fund.
+The distributions are recognised in the statement of changes in equity.

 (i) Increase/decrease in net assets attributable to unitholders